More on the Matter of 6D SCFTs: Collisions and Scaling Dimensions

 where $u$ and $v$ are local coordinates of the base.
 In all cases but the A-type, the collision leads to a singular geometry requiring further blowups in the base.
 Performing such a blowup, we get at least one additional exceptional curve, which can be wrapped by a D3-brane.
 When this curve collapses to zero size, we get a tensionless string.

 Now, this string is a BPS\ object, so its tension is given by the exact formula:

 with $J$ the K\"ahler form of the Calabi-Yau.
 On the other hand, the Calabi-Yau geometry tells us that the scaling of the holomorphic three-form $\Omega$ is related to the K\"{a}hler form via $J \wedge J \wedge J \sim \Omega\wedge\overline{\Omega}$.
-So, we learn that the holomorphic three-form scales with mass as:\footnote{Strictly speaking, to arrive at this relation we must introduce a smooth resolution of the base and fiber for our threefold.
-Starting from this smooth geometry, we take a singular limit to reach our F-theory model.
-Note, however, that at each point of the moduli space, our scaling relation holds.}
+So, we learn that the holomorphic three-form scales with mass as:

 Our plan will be to use this to extract operator scaling dimensions for our system.